gauthiercler/text-summarization/README.md

 Chart showing data repartition of topic "Artificial Intelligence" over 10 clusters.
 Each category shows the top words in the cluster (note that words are stemmed).

+To know what are the most important sentences of each cluster, we proceed as follow.
+After classifying input text in n clusters, we then pick one sentence from each cluster based on minimum distance from sentences of cluster.
+We apply this until we reach the number of sentences present in the reference summary

 ## Evaluation

 In order to evalute generated summaries with reference summary, we need a relavant evaluation tool.
 How can we state in term of number how close is our summary to the reference one.